Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 We sorted out which data types we would use and decided that we would use two structs.

 For homework I set up and created all the files I think we will need for our project.

+### 2024-01-05 - Brief description
+I started setting up game.h with structs and includes.
+Then I set up functions to create cards and to add cards to the end of a linked list.
+I also updated the makefile to work a bit.

 ## Riasat Audhy

 ### 2024-01-03 - Brief description